 - Raise your voice and support or start online petitions against grievances in our society.

 I will check this article again and again.
-And who knows: maybe in the course of time, one or the other ban has already arisen 😉
+And who knows: maybe one or the other ban has already arisen over time 😉

 Do you have other rather superfluous things in stock, which are no longer up to date or should be banned today?
 Then just write me a comment.